FreeCodeCampGuam/A-Club/PITCHME.md

 +++

-You are tasked with making your own video game! |
+You are tasked with making your own video game!
-The road ahead will be challenging and dangerous. |
+<span class="fragment">The road ahead will be challenging and dangerous.</span>
-Take this guide with you! |
+<span class="fragment">Take this guide with you!</span>

 +++